 To identify a topic of interest in consultation with Faculty/Supervisor.
 Review the literature and gather information pertaining to the chosen topic.
 State the objectives and develop a methodology to achieve the objectives.
 Carryout the design / fabrication or develop computer code.
-Demonstrate the novelty of the project through the results and outputs

-Lecture: - Periods Tutorial: - Periods

-Practical: - Periods
+Lecture: - Periods | Tutorial: - Periods | Practical: - Periods